-See Page $\underline{116}$ related to the renaming of the Sun Exploration and Production Company Advanced Petrophysics Laboratory in the College of Engineering at U. T. Austin.
+See Item 3 on Page AAC - 20 related to the proposed renaming of a laboratory in the College of Engineering at U. T. Austin.

-U. T. Austin: Acceptance of Gifts from Various Donors 12. and Pledge from The University of Texas Law School Foundation for Addition to the Heman Sweatt Memorial Scholarship in the School of Law; Approval to Redesignate as the Heman Sweatt Endowed Presidential Scholarship in Law; and Eligibility for Matching Funds Under The Regents' Endowment Program. -- Upon recommendation of the Asset Management Committee, the Board accepted \$10,603 in gifts from various donors and a \$4,397 pledge, payable by August 31, 1995, from The University of Texas Law School Foundation for a total of \$15,000 for addition to the Heman Sweatt Memorial Scholarship in the School of Law at The University of Texas at Austin and redesignated the Scholarship as the Heman Sweatt Endowed Presidential Scholarship in Law.
+12. U. T. Austin: Heman Sweatt Memorial Scholarship in the School of Law - Recommendation to Accept Additional Gifts and Pledge, Redesignate as the Heman Sweatt Endowed Presidential Scholarship in Law, and Eligibility for Matching Funds Under The Regents' Endowment Program.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the Administration of U. T. Austin that \$10,603 in gifts from various donors and a \$4,397 pledge, payable by August 31, 1995, from The University of Texas Law School Foundation for a total of \$15,000 be accepted for addition to the Heman Sweatt Memorial Scholarship in the School of Law at U. T. Austin and that the Scholarship be redesignated as the Heman Sweatt Endowed Presidential Scholarship in Law.
 The funds for the endowment are currently held and administered by The University of Texas Law School Foundation (an external foundation) in accordance with the Regents' Rules and Regulations.

-Further, \$7,500 in matching funds will be allocated under The Regents' Endowment Program and will be used to increase the endowment to a total of \$32,500.
+It is further recommended that \$7,500 in matching funds be allocated under The Regents' Endowment Program and used to increase the endowment to a total of \$32,500.
 Upon approval of the matching allocation, the Law School Foundation will transfer all funds held for this endowment to the U. T. Board of Regents.